hyperspace42/mauves-bot/README.md

-  "MINECRAFT_MESSAGES_WEBHOOK_URL": "webhook for minecraft messages channel", "IMAGES_CHANNEL_ID": "channel where users can send extended images", "TRASH_IMAGES_CHANNEL_ID": "channel where the pictures will be sent so that the links to them remain valid", "MINECRAFT_SERVER_CONNECTION_CHANNEL_ID": "channel where messages about players connections will be sent" }
+  "MINECRAFT_MESSAGES_WEBHOOK_URL": "webhook for minecraft messages channel", "IMAGES_CHANNEL_ID": "channel where users can send extended images", "TRASH_IMAGES_CHANNEL_ID": "channel where the pictures will be sent so that the links to them remain valid", }
 ```